DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 free-zones’: protected and closed-off areas.
-The ‘ideal of peace and quiet’ is here produced by engaging masks as a weapon in combat against an imagined and externalized influencing machine.[^ch02_80] However, it is by virtue of this ‘free zone’ between human and technological environment that the synthesis between the two is foregrounded.
+The ‘ideal of peace and quiet’ is here produced by engaging masks as a weapon in combat against an imagined and externalized influencing machine.[^ch02_80] However, it is by virtue of this ‘free zone’ between humans and their technological environment that the synthesis between the two is foregrounded.
 The possibility of individual alterity and singularity — externalized and imagined as a form of negative liberty — appears to stand in direct relation to, even